NelluriLokesh/Voice-Activated-Personal-Assistant/README.md

 This Python project implements a voice-controlled assistant capable of transcribing speech into text, performing various tasks based on the transcribed commands, and utilizing different technologies and libraries for its functionalities.

+This Python project is a comprehensive voice-controlled assistant designed to enhance user productivity and accessibility through speech interaction.
+Leveraging a combination of advanced libraries and technologies, the assistant empowers users to perform a variety of tasks seamlessly using voice commands.

 **Technologies and Libraries Used:**

 1. **PyAudio:** PyAudio is a Python library that provides bindings for PortAudio, a cross-platform audio I/O library.
 It is used for audio input and output handling, including recording and playback.